 2 TBS Castor oil

 6 TBS liquid dish washing soap

 - Directions: Mix a fresh batch before use, pour around the rodent hole.
 Reapply after each rain.
 Source: Natural Alternatives for You and Your Home by Casey Kellar.

 1/2 cup liquid detergent

 1 gallon of water

-- Directions: Mix and spray around rodent holes and in areas where they’ve been spotted.
+- Directions: Combine and spray around rodent holes and in areas where they’ve been observed.
 Apply after each rain.

-Instead of using repellents indoors to encourage the critters to move along, you’ll want to trap them with inexpensive commercial mousetraps (otherwise they’ll just set up shop somewhere else inside the house).
+Instead of using deterrents indoors to encourage the critters to move along, you’ll want to attract them with inexpensive commercial mousetraps (otherwise they’ll just migrate elsewhere inside the dwelling).

-First remove any food sources they have found (look for bags or cardboard boxes chewed open somewhere along the bottom), scrub clean all food storage areas and make sure there are no other food sources for them (other than what you’ve set out for them).
+First remove any food sources they have found (look for bags or cardboard boxes chewed open somewhere along the bottom), scrub clean all pantry/grocery areas and make sure there are no other edibles they can get into (other than what you’ve laid out).

 - Peanut butter